Archibald Singham: Life

-Archie Singham was born in Burma to Sri Lankan parents.
+Archie Singham was born in British Burma to Sri Lankan parents.
 He was educated in Sri Lanka before doing his bachelors at Wesleyan University.
 He married Shirley Hune, who later became the associate provost of Hunter College.

 Singham became one of the founding members of the Department of Government at the University of the West Indies – Mona, and taught there from 1960 to 1970.
-He also gained a masters from the University of Michigan, and in 1967 completed his Ph.D. there.
+He also gained a master's from the University of Michigan, and in 1967 completed his Ph.D. there.

-Singham taught briefly at the University of Michigan before being one of the black scholars recruited by Andrew Billingsley to Howard University at the end of the 1960s.
+Singham taught briefly at the University of Michigan before being recruited as one of the 'black scholars' (despite his Asian heritage) by Andrew Billingsley to Howard University at the end of the 1960s.
 He also taught at the University of Manchester in England before moving to Brooklyn College in 1978.
 In testimony to the US Congress, Singham criticized the 1983 United States invasion of Grenada, and called for the US to withdraw its troops.

 Singham died on 13 March 1991.
 Two books on peace were dedicated to Singham's memory.

-His son is the software entrepreneur Roy Singham.
+His son is the software entrepreneur Neville Roy Singham.